arjunsavel/cortecs/paper/paper.md

 # Methods
-`cortecs` seeks to compress redundant information by representing opacity data not as the opacity itself but as fits to the opacity.
+`cortecs` seeks to compress redundant information by representing opacity data not as the opacity itself but as fits to the opacity as a function of temperature and pressure.
 We provide three methods of increasing complexity (and flexibility) for compressing and decompressing opacity: polynomial-fitting, principal components analysis [PCA, e.g., @jolliffe:2016] and neural networks [e.g., @alzubaidi:2021].
 Each compression method is paired with a decompression method for evaluating opacity as a function of temperature, pressure, and wavelength.
 These decompression methods are tailored for GPUs and are accelerated with the `JAX` code transformation framework [@jax:2018].

 In addition to these compression/decompression methods, `cortecs` provides utility scripts for working with large opacity files.
-For instance, `cortecs` can convert opacity files between popular formats, "chunk" opacity files for parallel computations across CPUs, and add overlap between chunked files for calculations that include Doppler shifts.
+For instance, `cortecs` can convert opacity files between popular formats, break opacity files into wavelength "chunks" for parallel computations across CPUs, and add overlap between chunked files for calculations that include Doppler shifts.

 # Benchmark: High-resolution retrieval of WASP-77Ab